Hussein Saeed: International career

 Saeed participated in the 6th Arabian Gulf Cup in Abu Dhabi in 1982, scoring a total of five goals in the tournament: one against Oman, two against Bahrain, one against Saudi Arabia, and a last one against the UAE.
 Although Iraq finished 1st in the table, they withdrew from the competition by an order from Former President Saddam Hussein to motivate Kuwait who qualified to the 1982 FIFA World Cup by letting them win which led to scratching all of Iraq's results from the competition.
 In the same year, Saeed led Iraq to win their first ever gold medal in the Asian Games in the 1982 Asian Games, under the management of Ammo Baba, in New Delhi.
-In Iraq's first match, Saeed scored a goal in an easy 4–0 win over Burma.
+In Iraq's opening match, Saeed scored a goal in an easy 4–0 win over Burma.
 He also scored two goals in Iraq's 3–0 win against Nepal.
 In the quarterfinal, Iraq won over Japan with a single goal in extra time from Emad Jassim and, in the semifinal, they defeated Saudi Arabia with one goal.
 On 3 December, the final match was played between Iraq and Kuwait, where Saeed gained Iraq's gold medal when he scored the winning goal in the 82nd minute of the match with a through pass from Karim Mohammed Allawi.

 Iraq achieved their second Arabian Gulf Cup in the 1984 edition in Muscat, with Ammo Baba as the team's manager.
-Saeed scored the two Iraqi goals in Iraq's first match in a 2–1 victory, scored a hat-trick in Iraq's 4–0 win over Saudi Arabia, and also scored two goals in Iraq's fifth match against Kuwait in a 3–1 win.
+Saeed scored the two Iraqi goals in Iraq's opening match in a 2–1 victory, scored a hat-trick in Iraq's 4–0 win over Saudi Arabia, and also scored two goals in Iraq's fifth match against Kuwait in a 3–1 win.
 Iraq were a match away from winning the cup but, unfortunately, Iraq lost against Qatar in a 1–2 defeat.
 Iraq and Qatar had an equal number of points which led them to having a final decisive match.
 On 28 March, a final match between them was played.
 The two teams drew in the whole 90 minutes of the game.
 In extra time, Iraq scored a goal and Qatar leveled, taking the match to penalties where Iraq defeated Qatar 4–3.
 Saeed was the top goalscorer of the tournament with 7 goals and had received the Best Player of the Tournament award along with Oman's Ghulam Khamis.

 Saeed appeared in all of the nine 1984 Summer Olympics qualification match that was played by Iraq, scoring a goal against Bahrain in Iraq's 2–1 win in Manama and another one against Malaysia in Iraq's 2–0 win in Singapore.
-Iraq was qualified for the second time in the row to the Summer Olympics where Saeed scored Iraq's only goal in the first match, against Canada, in the 83rd minute of a 1–1 draw.
+Iraq was qualified for the second time in the row to the Summer Olympics where Saeed scored Iraq's only goal in the opening match, against Canada, in the 83rd minute of a 1–1 draw.
 He also scored a goal in Iraq's defeat against Yugoslavia 4–2.
 Iraq were knocked out of the competition after drawing a game and losing the other two.